-Barty gets play back under way in Aussie Open tuneup events
+Serena Williams into semis against Barty in Aussie tuneup

-MELBOURNE, Australia (AP) — Ash Barty got things started as the Australian Open tuneup events resumed Friday following an unscheduled day off because of a COVID-19 case stemming from one of the tournament quarantine hotels.
+Even more different is that Williams doesn’t usually play in the week before a major.

+That’s been the theme for this Australian Open, which was delayed three weeks so that all players and their entourages could spend 14 days in hotel quarantine under the strict regulations in place for the COVID-19 pandemic.

-A day after all matches in six tournaments were postponed so that 160 players could isolate and undergo testing, there were 70 matches on the order of play as organizers tried to cram all scheduled lead-in matches into three days before the year’s first major starts on Monday.
+A day after all matches in six tournaments were postponed so that 160 players could isolate and undergo testing because a worker at a quarantine hotel returned a positive test, there were 70 matches on the order of play as organizers tried to cram all scheduled lead-in matches into three days.
+The Australian Open starts Monday.

-Top-ranked Barty got her first taste of the modified scoring system introduced to shorten matches in a disrupted schedule, dominating a match tiebreaker to beat Shelby Rogers 7-5, 2-6, 10-4 and move into Yarra Valley Classic semifinals.
-She’ll next meet either 23-time Grand Slam winner Serena Williams or 13th-seeded Danielle Collins, who were meeting in an all-American quarterfinal.
+Barty also got her first taste of the modified scoring system introduced to shorten matches in a disrupted schedule, dominating a match tiebreaker to beat Shelby Rogers 7-5, 2-6, 10-4.

+In a reverse of the result of last year’s Australian Open final, Garbine Muguruza beat Sofia Kenin 6-2, 6-2 to advance to the semifinals.
+Kenin beat Muguruza in the 2020 final in three sets, including by 6-2 scores in the final two sets.

 Australian Open tournament director Craig Tiley did a radio interview before play started and announced that 507 people with connections to the tournament quarantine hub test had been tested and 495 had already returned negative tests for the coronavirus.
 He said results for 12 people were pending.